matosjoaops/TVVS-PROJ/assignment03/report/report.md

 ##### Between Partition #2 and Partition #3:
 - On-point: empty list
-- Off-point: any list with one elements
+- Off-point: any list with one element
-- In-points: all strings with one or more characters
+- In-points: all lists with one or more elements
 - Out-points: empty list and `null`

 #### Boundaries for `prepend`